mayfrost/guides/INITIATION.md

 ## FILESYSTEM

 Choose your preferred filesystem.
 Common filesystem types are:
-* __JFS__: Good journaling and with crash recovery, is reliable for low end computers like laptops and old computers.
+* __JFS__: Good journaling, good crash recovery, and good read/write performance, is reliable for low end computers like laptops and old computers.
 * __VFAT__: Most recent version of the filesystem from the time of DOS, most suitable for EFI partitions than anything else.
-* __Reiser4__: High performance filesystem for use performance intensive environments like multimedia workstations and gaming rigs.
+* __Reiser4__: High performance filesystem for use in performance intensive environments like multimedia workstations and gaming rigs.
 * __EXT4__: The newest version of the classic Linux filesystem and the one with most support, excels at a high quantity of files and nested directories.
 Ideal for FTP and fileservers.
 * __XFS__: Popular for its good handling of large files, its best use is in big, enterprise level databases.